mmb-carb/ESTA/docs/DEVELOPERS.md

 #### KD Trees

-The [KD Trees Algorithm][KDTrees] is fundamental in the performance of the on-road and aircraft emissions modeling in ESTA.
+The [KD Trees Algorithm][KDTrees] is fundamental to the performance of the on-road modeling in ESTA.
 The KD Trees algorithm is a space-partitioning algorithm that is used in ESTA to dramatically improve the speed of locating lat/lon coordinates on the modeling grid.

 The problem that needs to be solved (as quickly and accurately as possible) is this: given a lat/lon pair, determine which grid cell it is inside on the modeling domain.
 The problem is that the modeling grid can be arbitarily large, and searching through every grid cell is prohibitively slow.
 And the problem is further complicated by the fact that the modeling grid can be in any arbitrary projection.